GYSC/gysc.github.com/club-info.md

 In some situations, players may play up an age group, but players cannot play down an age group.
 The GYSC Board and the GYSC Technical Director will determine whether a player should play up an age group.

-Leagues: Most GYSC teams play in the Central Pennsylvania Youth Soccer League (CPYSL).
-Each season, half the games are played in Gettysburg and the other half are played around south central Pennsylvania – usually within 45 minutes of Gettysburg.
+<b>Leagues</b>: Most GYSC teams play in the Central Pennsylvania Youth Soccer League (CPYSL).
+Each season, half the games are played in Gettysburg and the other half are played around south central Pennsylvania – usually within 45 - 60  minutes of Gettysburg.

-Tournaments: Each GYSC team participates in two tournaments in Gettysburg.
+<b>Tournaments<b/>: Each GYSC team participates in two tournaments in Gettysburg.
 One tournament is at the end of August and the other tournament is at the end of May.
 Additional tournaments may be played on a team-by-team basis.

-Facilities: GYSC teams train mostly at James Gettys Elementary School, located in Gettysburg.
+<b>Facilities<b/>: GYSC teams train mostly at James Gettys Elementary School, located in Gettysburg.
 Other locations around Gettysburg, PA are also used.
 In the Winter, GYSC uses indoor facilities in Gettysburg to train.

 Home games for GYSC are also played at James Gettys Elementary School.